-- Training workers to properly use signs, dust barriers, dust minimizing work practices, and dust cleanup practices during the course of renovation, repair, and painting activities to prevent and/or reduce potentially dangerous dust-lead contamination in the home. - · To effectively train workers you need to: - · Know lead safety yourself. - · Show students what you know. - Review the shopping list in Steps to LEAD SAFE Renovation, Repair, and Painting and have appropriate materials at hand.
+- Training non-certified renovators to properly use signs, dust barriers, dust minimizing work practices, and dust cleanup practices during the course of renovation, repair, and painting activities to prevent and/or reduce potentially dangerous dust-lead contamination in the home. - To effectively train non-certified renovators you need to: - · Know lead safety yourself. - · Show non-certified renovators what you know. - · Review "shopping list" and have materials at hand.